 Sharing Data & International Transfers

 In each case, we share the minimum personal data necessary and we have written contracts in place incorporating relevant wording to safeguard that personal data and comply with applicable laws, and we will only share such data as is necessary for the purpose in question.
-Where possible, we keep personal data within the European Economic Area (‘EEA’).
-However, in order to carry out the above purposes, we may use third parties and their facilities outside the EEA.
+Where possible, we keep personal data within the United Kingdom and/or the European Economic Area (‘EEA’).
+However, in order to carry out the above purposes, we may use third parties and their facilities outside the United Kingdom and/or the EEA.
 In all such cases we will ensure that appropriate security measures are in place to protect your personal data and a valid legal basis for the transfer applies.

-As a default position, we will only retain personal data for any statutory retention period, then a reasonable period (if any) necessary for the above purposes.
-This is subject, for example, to any valid opt-out or withdrawal of consent where processing is based on consent, or other valid exercise of your data subject rights which is affected.
+We will only retain your personal data for as long as is necessary for the purpose(s) for which it was collected.
+In doing so, as a default position, we will only retain personal data for any applicable statutory retention period, then a reasonable period (if any) necessary for the above purposes.
+This is subject, for example, to any valid opt-out or withdrawal of consent where processing is based on Consent, or other valid exercise of your data subject rights which is affected.

 Third Party Services

-If you’ve any question you can always contact us at the address above or by email to firstname.lastname@example.org.
-You have the right, at all times, to notify a complaint to any regulator such as the UK Information Commissioner, although we would welcome the opportunity to discuss and resolve any complaint with you first.
+You also have the right, at all times, to submit a complaint to any regulator such as the Information Commissioner’s Office in the UK, although we would welcome the opportunity to discuss and resolve any complaint with you first.